leandrodalmasso/react-github-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In order to run this project locally you need to install [Node.js](https://nodejs.org/en/).
+Look for the latest LTS version.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install dependencies.

 ### `npm start`